-1.15.4.a After completion of the examination the concerned Technical Chair completes the ICF official examination report and sends it to the ICF headquarters, where the officials' cards for those who passed the exam are issued and sent to the National Federations;

-- 1.15.4.b The officials' cards expire after four (4) years; - 1.15.4.c If an official's card is expired, lost or destroyed a 20 euro fee for renewal will be charged.
+- 1.15.4.a After completion of the examination the concerned Technical Chair completes the ICF official examination report and sends it to the ICF headquarters, where the officials' cards for those who passed the exam are issued and sent to the National Federations; - 1.15.4.b The officials' cards expire after four (4) years; - 1.15.4.c If an official's card is expiring, lost or destroyed a 20 Euro fee for renewal will be charged. - 1.15.4.d A renewed official's card will be issued starting from the previous expiry date; - 1.15.4.e If an official's card has been expired for more than two years, the ITO must complete the examination again.